 With braised beef, you’re looking for an even more tender end product, along with a delicious, aromatic sauce served with the meat.

 This style usually uses a lot more ingredients, such as vegetables, aromatic herbs, oils, and spices.
-Some recipes call for things like soda, barbeque sauce, or “liquid smoke,” but for your first time, you may want to stick to the traditional stuff: carrots, onions, bay leaves, lemon, and garlic.
+Some recipes call for things like soda, barbecue sauce, or “liquid smoke,” but for your first time, you may want to stick to the traditional stuff: carrots, onions, bay leaves, lemon, and garlic.

 You’ll also need a cast iron pot or dutch oven.
 If you’re planning to use a slow cooker, you may just need an additional skillet to sear the outside of the meat before placing it in the cooker.